We spent a year visiting Eindhoven Airport- just for the view.

 I have made some photographic artwork inspired by light, jet turbines and the smell of kerosine in the dark.

-All pictures were taken with iPhone 5, which limited the resolution somewhat, but the results are pleasing.
+All pictures were taken with iPhone 4 or 5, which limited the resolution somewhat, but the results are pleasing.
 Each night capture takes approximately 45 minutes to an hour to make, then composition of the exposures is done (also on the iPhone).
-This mobile device theme is something I do quite frequently because I often have the need to realize my ideas quickly.

-Meanwhile, some crazy stuff happened at the airport during the period that I was there.
-Most notably the newly completed garage / multipurpose building complex collapsing in on itself – it happened on the only day I wasn’t there that week.
+Meanwhile, some crazy stuff happened at the airport during the period that I was there with the Mrs. Most notably the newly completed garage / multipurpose building complex collapsing in on itself – it happened on the only day we weren’t there that week.
 Nobody got hurt, thankfully.

 Update 2018: The collapsed building was completely torn down and another, bigger building is being constructed in its place.
 Estimated completion date for the new building is October 2019.
 The damage to the collapsed building came to about €22,000,000 (About $25 million US dollars).
 I am glad it is all sorted out now and look forward to seeing what the airport looks like later in 2019.
 The investigation into the cause of the collapse did not find anything odd, the most probable cause was materials failure as it dried in the unusually hot heatwave that struck the Netherlands that week.